mawiteam/mawi-oauth-web/README.md

 To start working you need to receive next things from Mawi Team :
 1) URL - web-page address
+2) URL for API endpoints - Request access to API documentation(updae/revoke tokens etc.)
-2) Client ID - your application ID
+3) Client ID - your application ID
-3) Client Secret - unique token for your application to authorize requests
+4) Client Secret - unique token for your application to authorize requests

 ### 2. Installing